Skip to main content

 Digital image of a transparency globe with a fingerprint, a laptop and a paid of glasses

-The IAASB approved International Standard on Auditing 240 (Revised), The Auditor’s Responsibilities Relating to Fraud in an Audit of Financial Statements on March 21, 2025.
-The standard will be published following certification by the Public Interest Oversight Board, which is anticipated in early July 2025.
-After certification and publication, the standard will be effective for audits of financial statements for periods beginning on or after December 15, 2026.
+In July 2025, the IAASB issued ISA 240 (Revised), The Auditor’s Responsibilities Relating to Fraud in an Audit of Financial Statementsto strengthen and clarify auditor responsibilities relating to fraud in an audit of financial statements.
+The standard is effective for audits of financial statements for periods beginning on or after December 15, 2026.

 To learn more about the journey to this approved standard, visit the Fraud project page.